twolfson/grunt-spritesmith/README.md

 [alt-diagonal]: docs/alt-diagonal.png
 [binary-tree]: docs/binary-tree.png

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint via [grunt](https://github.com/gruntjs/grunt/) and test via `npm test`.

-### Algorithms
-Algorithms are maintained via [twolfson/layout](https://github.com/twolfson/layout).
-If you would like to add one, please submit it via a pull request.

-### Engines and image options
-Engines and image options are maintained via [Ensighten/spritesmith](https://github.com/Ensighten/spritesmith).
-If you would like to add one, please submit it via a pull request.

-### CSS formats
-CSS formats are maintained via [twolfson/json2css](https://github.com/twolfson/json2css).
-If you would like to add one, please submit it via a pull request.

 ## Requirements
 For cross-platform accessibility, [spritesmith][spritesmith] has and supports multiple sprite engines.
 However, each of these current engines has a different set of external dependencies.